This endpoint is free — checking your permissions does not consume any

 - On an enabled endpoint,

-plan does not include — the endpoint works, but those fields are omitted
+fields.disabledlists the specific fields your plan does not include — the endpoint works, but those fields are omitted from its responses. - On a disabled endpoint,

-fields.disabled lists everything the endpoint can return — the full set
+fields.enabledis empty andfields.disabledlists everything the endpoint can return — the full set you would unlock by enabling it. - Batch endpoints (

-matching the response structure of the endpoint.
+basic_info.company_type) matching the response structure of the endpoint.
+Both lists are sorted, and so is theendpointsarray itself.

 Errors